DL 252

 Collective Sensemaking

-Hi all, welcome to issue #251 of Digitally Literate.
-Each week in this newsletter, I synthesize the news of the week in education, technology, & literacy.
-If you haven’t already, please subscribe if you would like this newsletter to show up in your inbox.
-Feel free to reach out and let me know what you think of this work at hello@digitallyliterate.net.
+Hi all, welcome to issue 252 of Digitally Literate.
+Each week in this newsletter, I synthesize the news of the week in education, technology, and literacy.

 I was involved in the following content this week:

-- Breaking the mold: Using digital literacy outside the traditional classroom – Hannah Kottraba, a SC teacher, discusses how she used digital literacy to increase student and parent engagement and participation in an instructional unit.
+- Breaking the Mold - Hannah Kottraba, a SC teacher, discusses how she used digital literacy to increase student and parent engagement and participation in an instructional unit.

 The coronavirus pandemic has transformed the US education system overnight.
-The antiracist rebellion in the streets has shown a light on the deep racial inequality in America.
+The antiracist rebellion in the streets has shone a light on the deep racial inequality in America.

 In a crisis, humans communicate in a process called collective sensemaking in order to understand uncertain and dynamic circumstances.
 Collective sensemaking is a vital process, but we can make mistakes—or the process can be manipulated and exploited.

 As the global pandemic begins to accelerate in the U.S., especially in my area, simple steps like wearing masks while in public tends to be a political statement.
-What initially seemed to be an anecdotal observation, now seems to be backed up by some research.
+What initially seemed to be an anecdotal observation now seems to be backed up by research.

 Numerous studies paint a picture of a media ecosystem that entertains conspiracy theories and discourages audiences from taking steps to protect themselves and others.